matrix-org/matrix-spec-proposals/proposals/3981-relations-recursion.md

 ## Potential issues

-Naive implementations of recursive API endpoints frequently cause N+1 query problems.
-Homeservers should take care to implementing this MSC to avoid situations where a specifically crafted set of events and API calls could amplify the load on the server unreasonably.
+Naive implementations might be tempted to provide support for this parameter through a thin shim which is functionally identical to the client doing separate recursive `/relations` requests itself.
+This is ill-advised.

+Such an implementation would, given a specifically crafted set of events, allow a client to cause unreasonable load.

 ## Alternatives